minutemailer/iron-queue/readme.md

 # IronMQ Laravel Queue Driver

-This package provides a IronMQ (~4.0 SDK) driver for the Laravel queue system and matches the driver that was found in Laravel 5.1.
+This package provides a IronMQ (~4.0 SDK) driver for the Laravel queue system.

+## History
+This repository is a fork of [LaravelCollective IronMQ driver repo](https://github.com/LaravelCollective/iron-queue).

+I've decided to fork and maintain IronMQ driver repository due to lack of support from original authors/maintainers.

 ## Installation
-- composer require laravelcollective/iron-queue
+- `composer require hydreflab/iron-queue`
 - Add `Collective\IronQueue\IronQueueServiceProvider::class` to your `app.php` configuration file.
-- Configure your `iron` queue driver in your `config/queue.php` the same as it would have been configured for Laravel 5.1.
+- Configure your `iron` queue driver in your `config/queue.php`.
+- Set `iron` as your queue driver in your `.env`.

 Sample Configuration: